20 Essential Christmas Songs by Opry Members

 Trace Adkins was adventurous when recording his Christmas album, The King’s Gift, a collection of Celtic carols.
 You might not expect such a project from the baritone, but Adkins handles the musical style’s melodic variation masterfully.
 We love his rendition of “Silent Night” alongside Kevin Costner, who has also performed on the Opry, and daughter Lily Costner.

 Loretta Lynn | “To Heck With Ole Santa Claus”

-Loretta Lynn tells it like it is — after all, we’re talking about someone whose hits include “You Ain’t Woman Enough (To Take My Man)” and “Fist City” — and she’s not afraid to put Santa in his place either.
+Loretta Lynn told it how it was — after all, we’re talking about someone whose hits include “You Ain’t Woman Enough (To Take My Man)” and “Fist City” — and she was not afraid to put Santa in his place either.
 “To Heck With Ole Santa Claus” is exactly the type of original Christmas song you’d expect from Lynn with lyrics that include “I like to hit him in his (ho ho ho) with a bunch of big snowballs.”
 We can’t help but smile the whole way through.

 Keith Urban | “I’ll Be Your Santa Tonight”

 Keith Urban released his first-ever original holiday song this year, “I’ll Be Your Santa Tonight.”
 The soulful number is reminiscent of “Blue Ain’t Your Color” but dons a Christmas sweater.
 Urban sings about making the most of the holiday with the one you love, even if traditions don’t go according to plan.

 Martina McBride | “Most Wonderful Time of the Year”